SarvarKh/ofn-wiki/Releasing.md

 ### Collect included changes

 Identify all pull requests that got merged since the last release.
-  - Option 1: You can look at the [date of the last release](https://github.com/openfoodfoundation/openfoodnetwork/releases/latest) and use it to [filter pull requests](https://github.com/openfoodfoundation/openfoodnetwork/pulls?utf8=%E2%9C%93&q=is%3Apr+merged%3A%3E2019-08-13T20%3A00%3A00%2B02%3A00+sort%3Aupdated-desc+base%3Amaster) putting the date and time into the filter box like this: `is:pr merged:>2018-07-11T21:37:00+01:00 sort:updated-desc base:master`
+  - Option 1: You can look at the [date of the last release](https://github.com/openfoodfoundation/openfoodnetwork/releases/latest) and use the release preparation date (usually the previous Thursday) to [filter pull requests](https://github.com/openfoodfoundation/openfoodnetwork/pulls?utf8=%E2%9C%93&q=is%3Apr+merged%3A%3E2019-08-13T20%3A00%3A00%2B02%3A00+sort%3Aupdated-desc+base%3Amaster) putting the date and time into the filter box like this: `is:pr merged:>2018-07-11T21:37:00+01:00 sort:updated-desc base:master`
   - Option 2: You can list all pull requests with git and open them in your browser:
     ```
     git fetch upstream